Emzi0767/Discord-Companion-Cube-Bot/README.md

 1. Create a directory for the bot.
 2. Copy the publish results to the directory.
 3. Run the bot (`dotnet Emzi0767.CompanionCube.dll`).
 This will generate an empty config file.
+   * If you packaged the bot as a self-contained app, you will need to run the bot's executable.
+That is `Emzi0767.CompanionCube.exe` for Windows, or `./Emzi0767.CompanionCube` for GNU/Linux.
 4. Fill the config file with proper values.

 ## RUNNING THE BOT